 Employees may, with adequate safeguards, be offered an opportunity to acquire an interest in the business, reflecting their position in the company.

 No analysis of the position would be complete without highlighting potential disadvantages.

 The annual compliance requirements for a company in terms of administration and accounting tend to result in costs being higher for a company than for a sole trader or partnership.
 Annual accounts need to be prepared in a format dictated by the Companies Act and, in certain circumstances, the accounts need to be audited by a registered auditor.

 Details of the directors and shareholders are filed on the public register held by the Registrar of Companies.

 The annual accounts have to be made available on public record – although these can be modified to minimise the information disclosed.

-If you do not have any employees at present, you do not have to be concerned with PAYE and returns of benefits forms (P11Ds).
-As a company, you will need to complete PAYE records for salary payments and submit details of salary payments on a timely basis under PAYE Real Time Information.
+If you do not have any employees at present, you do not have to be concerned with Pay As You Earn (PAYE) and returns of benefits forms (P11Ds).
+As a company, you will need to complete PAYE records for salary payments and submit details of salary payments on a timely basis under PAYE Real Time Information (RTI).
 You will also need to keep records of expenses reimbursed to you by the company.
 Forms P11D may have to be completed.